betsalel-williamson/fpga-hello-world/.work-items/fpga-aws-hello-world/design.md

 -   **FPGA Development Environment Image:** Provides a consistent and pre-configured environment for FPGA tool execution.
 -   **AFDK Toolchain:** Compiles the HDL into an AFI, executed within the Docker image.
 -   **IaC Definitions:** Defines and manages the AWS infrastructure required for deployment.
--   **CI/CD Pipeline:** Automates the build, deployment, and update processes based on Git commits, utilizing the FPGA Development Environment Image for build steps.
+-   **CI/CD Pipeline:** Automates the build process based on Git commits, utilizing the FPGA Development Environment Image for build steps. **Deployment to AWS will be a manually triggered step within the CI interface to manage costs.**
 -   **AWS EC2 F1 Instance:** Provides the hardware platform for the FPGA and runs the host application, managed by IaC.
 -   **Host Application:** Manages AFI loading, communicates with the FPGA, and reports results, deployed via CI/CD.
 -   **Monitoring Scripts/Tools:** Collects and logs metrics related to cost, time, and power, integrated into the automated workflow.

 ## 4. Alternatives Considered

--   **Manual AWS Resource Provisioning:** Rejected in favor of GitOps to ensure repeatability, version control, and to avoid manual errors in deployment and configuration.
+-   **Manual AWS Resource Provisioning:** **Initially adopted as a manually triggered step within the CI interface for cost control during early development, with a plan to transition to full GitOps automation in later stages.**
 -   **Local FPGA Development Board:** Considered for initial learning, but AWS F1 instances were chosen to specifically address the cloud deployment aspect and cost/time/power considerations in a cloud environment.
 -   **On-the-fly Tool Installation in CI/CD:** Rejected in favor of a pre-built Docker image to reduce CI/CD pipeline execution time, improve build consistency, and simplify workflow definitions.
 -   **Different HDLs/Frameworks:** While other HDLs (VHDL) or high-level synthesis (HLS) frameworks exist, Verilog will be used for simplicity and broad compatibility for the initial "Hello World".